 “If the flow is steady, the field of velocity vectors and the system of streamlines remain unaffected by the progress of time.
 Looking at the vector field and its streamlines we do not notice any change.
 Yet, if we could distinguish the different particles of fluid from each other, we could observe incessant change: other and other particles pass the same point as time progresses.”
 George Pólya, Mathematical Methods in Science (1977)

-Sol Aasland, Stephen Barnecut, Dustin Couzens, Alkarim Devani, Meysam Ehsanian, John Ferguson, Mahdiar Ghaffarian, Nicki Gretzan, John Iwanski, Jason Johnson, Alexander Josephson, Alaa Kandil, Ben Klumper, Branko Kolarevic, Graham Livesey, Cody Loeffen, Jim Love, Ogunedo Obinna, Sean Paris-Thompson, Matthew Parker, Yves Poitras, Peyman Poostchi, Michael Pryor, Chris Roberts, Anthony Schmidt, Larissa Schuler, Vedran Skopac, Brian Sinclair, Keir Stuhlmiller, Josh Taron, Cara Tretiak, Vamsi Krishna Vemuri, Ted Watson, Adam Zabunyan
+Sol Aasland, Stephen Barnecut, Dustin Couzens, Alkarim Devani, Meysam Ehsanian, John Ferguson, Mahdiar Ghaffarian, Nicki Gretzan, John Iwanski, Jason Johnson, Alexander Josephson, Alaa Kandil, Simon Kim, Ben Klumper, Branko Kolarevic, Graham Livesey, Cody Loeffen, Jim Love, Ogunedo Obinna, Sean Paris-Thompson, Matthew Parker, Yves Poitras, Peyman Poostchi, Michael Pryor, Chris Roberts, Anthony Schmidt, Larissa Schuler, Vedran Skopac, Brian Sinclair, Keir Stuhlmiller, Josh Taron, Cara Tretiak, Vamsi Krishna Vemuri, Ted Watson, Adam Zabunyan